Norlock/neo-api-rs/src/search/async-in-dyn-dispatch.md

 I decided to make a queue so that all those async tasks would run serial instead of parallel to avoid potential deadlocks and avoid hammering the cpu and memory.
 The async task trait has one function `execute` that would run something asynchronous.
-Since Rust 1.75 the standard library allows async fn to be used in traits: https://github.com/rust-lang/rust/pull/115822/.
-This would only work on none `dyn dispatched` objects, that means the following would work:
+Since Rust 1.75 the standard library allows async to be used in traits, but this would only work on none `dyn dispatched` objects, that means the following would work:

 ```rust
 struct TestComp {